NVIDIA-AI-IOT/jetbot/docs/examples/basic_motion.md

 3. Navigate to ``~/Notebooks/basic_motion/``
 4. Open and follow the [``basic_motion.ipynb``](https://github.com/NVIDIA-AI-IOT/jetbot/blob/master/notebooks/basic_motion/basic_motion.ipynb) notebook

-???+ warning
+???+ caution
-    Make sure JetBot has enough space to move around.
+    JetBot will physically move in this notebook, make sure it has enough space to move around.